ZacharyLasky/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach will let you use array methods without creating a new array.
+Map requires a new array.

 2. What is the difference between a function and a method?

+A method is a function that can only be called on certain objects.
+A function can be called anywhere.

 3. What is closure?

+Closure is gaining access to the inner scope of a function from the global scope.

 4. Describe the four rules of the 'this' keyword.

+window bindings is when this refers to window. implicit binding 'this' refers to object left of the dot. new binding 'this' refers to object left of the dot after declaring new object. explicit binding 'this' refers to an instance of an object that is called using super or '.call()'.

 5. Why do we need super() in an extended class?

+super gives the extended class access to call functions on parent class.

 ## Project Set up